 Change more with less effort and spend less time doing it and believe me that when you ride hills it’s all a shift!!

-what i also like in the electronic wireless future is that there are no cables on the shifter so the bike looks very clean.
+What i also like about the electronic wireless future is that there are no cables on the shifter so the bike looks very clean.

 When I check the bikes before rental I usually test the sound of the gear, I use to say: gear works like a “violin” and in this case I can say electronic gear is like having a Stradivari violin!!!

 The only issue is the price, still very expensive!